-The sample letter
+The plastic-free packaging letter

 I absolutely love your (product) and have been a customer for many years.
 I really appreciate your commitment to (write something nice!).